What Are Closing Costs and How Much Are They?

 What Are Closing Costs?

 Typical closing costs run between 2% and 5% of the total mortgage loan cost.
 The percentage may seem deceivingly small; however a substantial mortgage loan could lead to a hefty total at the closing table.
-The range in percentage can also produce a surprisingly large variance in what you could be expected to pay.
+The range in percentage can also produce a surprisingly large variance in what you could to pay.

 Based on the average closing cost range, anywhere from $6,000 to $15,000 in total closing costs is possible on a $300,000 loan.
-This significant range makes it important to know what you will be accountable for paying at closing, and having a payment plan determined in advance.
+This significant range makes it important to know what you will be accountable for paying at closing, and having a payment plan in advance.

 Who Pays the Closing Costs?

 The buyer is typically responsible for paying the majority of the closing costs of a sale.
-Grant funds, a monetary gift from family, and lender credits can be utilized to assist with covering closing costs.
+Grant funds, a monetary gift from family, and lender credits can also assist with covering closing costs.
 The seller will typically have to pay a few costs from real estate agent commissions, taxes, and possibly legal fees.
 The seller might also agree to absorb all of the closing costs for the buyer as part of the negotiated sales price.

 Types of Real Estate Closing Costs

 The exact closing costs you are responsible for will depend on your locality, loan type, lender, and other circumstances.
-However, there are some general fees that are frequently included in closing costs.
+However, there are some general fees that are in closing costs.
 These do not include miscellaneous fees that are dependent on municipality or particular loan type.

 Mortgage Origination Fees